itdonline/smarthome/jinja_helpers/readme.md

 ```
 ### Maintaining state in a loop

-The loops in Jinja are different from other programming languages, where you can't maintain state.
+<p>The loops in Jinja are different from other programming languages, where you can't maintain state.
 For ex: you can define a variable, and if you try to increment, decrement or change the value in a loop, and after the loop, you will notice the value hasn't changed.
 Reason being, there is something called `scoping` in Jinja.
 You can read more about scoping on Jinja's official documentation, and if you are looking for a quick way to do this, you need to use `namespace`.
-With the namespace, you can create a scope and update the varible from within the loops.
-Here is how you define a namespace with a variable in it, called `lowBattery` and you can set the default value by assining directly as follows.
+With the namespace, you can create a scope and update the variable from within the loops.
+Here is how you define a namespace with a variable in it, called `numberFiveFound` and you can set the default value by assigning directly as follows.</p>

 ```
 {% set ns = namespace(numberFiveFound=false) %}